White Horse Ranch (Naper, Nebraska)

 his second wife, Ruth, who developed the breed with Cal's brother, Hudson, on their ranches near Merriman between 1917 and 1936.

 Caleb or Cal Thompson, born at West Point, Nebraska, in 1892, showed a strong early interest in purebred animals and raising registered livestock.
 In 1917, he and his twin brother, Hudson, purchased "Old King," an outstanding pure white stallion with pink skin but normal eyes, from a doctor in Illinois.
 The albino, of mixed Arabian and Morgan ancestry, was a splendid showhorse and was used as a stud.
 Cal began keeping some track of Old King's progeny.
 In six generations, the Thompson brothers had a pure strain of albino horses without pink eyes.

 After the death of his wife, Cal Thompson married Ruth Hackenberg in 1934 and they moved from Merriman to Naper in 1936 where they acquired an existing ranch along the Niobrara."

+Cal died in 1963 and Ruth in 1990, passing ranch ownership to Ruth's sister Ruby Shumaker.
+When Ruby died in 2000, her children donated the memorabilia to the Nebraska State Historical Society.